awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 **Quotas:** You can specify up to five key\-value pairs total for each target\.

 **Note**
 You can tag a group of instances with the tag\-key **Patch Group** and assign the instances a common key value, such as `my-patch-group`\.
 Patch Manager evaluates the **Patch Group** key on instances to help determine which patch baseline applies to them\.
 If your task will run the `AWS-RunPatchBaseline` SSM document \(or the legacy `AWS-ApplyPatchBaseline` SSM document\), you can specify the same **Patch Group** key\-value pair when you register targets with a maintenance window\.
 For example: `--target "Key=tag:Patch Group,Values=my-patch-group`\.
 Doing so enables you to easily use a maintenance window to update patches on a group of instances that are already associated with the same patch baseline\.
-For more information, see [About Patch Groups](sysman-patch-patchgroups.md)\.
+For more information, see [About patch groups](sysman-patch-patchgroups.md)\.

-## Example 3: Register Targets Using a Group of Tag Keys \(Without Tag Values\)<a name="mw-target-example-3"></a>
+## Example 3: Register targets using a group of tag keys \(without tag values\)<a name="mw-target-example-3"></a>

 Run the following command on your local machine to register instances that all have one or more tag keys assigned to them, regardless of their key values\.